Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

 \subsubsection{Gradient approximation for the step function}

-Note that both quantization and pruning have their corresponding thresholds. \jing{Instead of determining the thresholds manually, we propose to learn them via gradient descent.} Nevertheless, the step function in Eqs.~(\ref{eq:gate_bit_decomposition}) and~(\ref{eq:ecompistion_compression}) is non-differentiable.
-To address this, \liu{we propose to use straight-through estimator (STE)~\cite{bengio2013estimating,zhou2016dorefa} to approximate the gradient of $H(\cdot)$ by the gradient of the sigmoid function $S(\cdot)$} , which can be formulated as
+\jingr{Instead of manually determining the thresholds of pruning and quantization, we propose to learn them via \jingr{a gradient descent method}.} \jingr{Unfortunately}, the step function in Eqs.~(\ref{eq:gate_bit_decomposition}) and~(\ref{eq:ecompistion_compression}) is non-differentiable.
+To address this, \liu{we propose to use straight-through estimator (STE)~\cite{bengio2013estimating,zhou2016dorefa} to approximate the gradient of $H(\cdot)$ by the gradient of the sigmoid function $S(\cdot)$}, which can be formulated as

-\jing{where $g$ is the output of a binary gate, $\alpha$ is the corresponding pruning or quantization threshold and $A$ denotes some metrics (\ie, quantization error $|| z - z_{b_{j-1}} ||$ or the $\ell_1$-norm of the c-th group of filters $||w_c||$). }
+where $g$ is the output of a binary gate.